dmorris0/python_intro/Chapter_01_Introduction.md

 ## Learning Python
 In overviewing Python, these notes focus on teaching by example.
 To learn Python with these notes, it is best try all the examples yourself.
 Don't cut and paste the commands -- there is very little benefit to that.
 Instead, type them in to the Python command line *yourself*.
-This act of typing is integral to learning how to program, as the best way to learn programming concepts is to **use them** after you hear or see them.
+This act of typing is integral to learning how to program, as the best way to learn programming concepts is to **use them** after you see them.

 ## Operating System

-Python is available on most operating systems (OSes).
-All how-to-install descriptions will assume you are working in Windows.
+Python is available on many operating systems (OSes), although here the how-to-install descriptions will assume you are working in Windows.
 However, it should be straightforward to perform the same tasks on Linux, MaxOS and other OSes.

 ## Integrated Developer Environment (IDE)
 The book uses the IDE that comes with Python called IDLE.
 These notes, on the other hand, use VSCode.
 VSCode is free, open-source, cross-platform, extremely powerful, and surprisingly easy to use.
 It provides powerful editing and debugging functions for Python.
 It also has extensions for many other applications.
 For instance, I am writing these notes in VSCode in Markdown with an editor that provides a preview of the output.
 If you wish, you can read these notes and run an interactive terminal all in VSCode.